-Until 2017, I was the founding managing editor of Ecouterre, an ethical-fashion website that was not only regarded as groundbreaking in 2009 but also gained a significant following in its seven-plus years of existence.
+Until 2017, I was the founding managing editor of Ecouterre, an ethical-fashion website that was not only groundbreaking in 2009 but also gained a significant following in its seven-plus years of existence.

 I juggled a coterie of stringers, packaged stories, managed multiple forms of social media, played graphic designer, dispatched a weekly newsletter, and spoke at length at a number of expert panels.
 (Here’s one I did with H&M and Vogue.)

-I’ve also written about retail intelligence, climate change, astronomy, comic books, green architecture, waste management, wildlife science, spacesuit design, Asian-American food, the British royal family, and the psychology of trolls.
+I’ve also written about retail intelligence, climate change, astronomy, comic books, green architecture, waste management, wildlife science, spacesuit design, Asian-American food, the British royal family, and the psychology of online trolls.

 Fun fact: The New York Times once quoted me as an expert on ethical pet ownership.

 I live in northern New Jersey with my husband, daughter, two of the worst cats in the history of cats, and, to my infinite despair, several metric tons of Lego.